UA-141369524-4

 For each of us, we’re physically stronger in some areas and weaker in others, and that can be specific to specific poses.

 For example, my strength is flexibility and balance.
 And the more I do yoga, the stronger the muscles become to support my weight (like in a Plank).
 It can be the same for you or you could be strong and want to work on balance, like in a Tree Pose.
-Or flexibility and balance in Bird of Paradise pose.
+Or flexibility and balance in bird yoga poses.
 It’s all just practice.

 And in yoga, endurance of how long you can stay in a pose is mostly determined by your patience and the strength of specific muscles.